John Franklin: 1845: Northwest Passage expedition

 Erebus and Terror were sturdily built and were outfitted with recent inventions.
 These included steam engines from the London and Greenwich Railway that enabled the ships to make 4 kn on their own power, a unique combined steam-based heating and distillation system for the comfort of the crew and to provide large quantities of fresh water for the engine's boilers, a mechanism that enabled the iron rudder and propeller to be drawn into iron wells to protect them from damage, ships' libraries of more than 1,000 books, and three years' worth of conventionally preserved or tinned preserved food supplies.
-The tinned preserved food was supplied from a cut-rate provisioner who was awarded the contract a few months before the ships were to sail.
+The tinned preserved food was supplied by a cut-rate provisioner who was awarded the contract a few months before the ships were to sail.

-Though the provisioner's "patent process" was sound, the haste with which he had prepared thousands of cans of food led to sloppily-applied beads of solder on the cans' interior edges, allowing lead to leach into the food.
+Though the provisioner's "patent process" was sound, the haste with which he had prepared thousands of cans of food led to sloppily applied beads of solder on the cans' interior edges, allowing lead to leach into the food.
 Additionally, the water distillation system may have used lead piping and lead-soldered joints, which would have produced drinking water with a high lead content.